The Hamas tunnel city beneath Gaza - a hidden frontline for Israel

 Other sources estimated depths of up to 80 metres.

 One Western security source said: "They run for miles.
 They are made of concrete and very well made.
 Think of the Viet Cong times 10.
-They have had years and lots of money with which to work."
+They have had years and lots of money with which to work with."

-Another security source, from one of Israel's neighbouring countries, said Hamas' tunnels from Egypt remain active.
+Another security source, from one of Israel's neighbouring countries, said Hamas's tunnels from Egypt remain active.

 "The supply chain is still intact these days.
 The network involved in facilitating co-ordination are some Egyptian military officers.
 It is unclear if there is knowledge of this by the Egyptian army," he said.

-A small number of narrower, deep, smuggling tunnels were still operating until recently between Egypt and Gaza, according to two security sources and a trader in the Egyptian city El Arish, but they slowed to a near-halt after the war started.
+A small number of narrower, deep, smuggling tunnels were still operating until recently between Egypt and Gaza, according to two security sources and a trader in the Egyptian city of El Arish, but they had slowed to a near-halt since the Israel-Hamas war started.

 Egyptian officials did not immediately respond to a request for comment.
 On Wednesday, Egyptian President Abdel Fattah al-Sisi said while inspecting military units in Suez that the army's role was to secure Egyptian borders.